S&P 500 Valuation Dashboard - Update

 |

-1-month return
+One-month return

 |